AlexanderValler/LethalCompanyMod/README.md

 ## Behavior ##

-The serpens
+The Serpens

-**Further details about its behaviour can be found below - keep in mind if you're looking for something new to be surprised, these are a spoiler**
+**Further details about its behavior can be found below - keep in mind these are spoilers**

 <details>
   <summary>Behavior Details:</summary>